sitehostnz/sitehost_ansible/docs/server.md

             - returned: On success, and only returned during server creation.
             - type: str
             - sample: `Up8Da5oE60ns`
+        - `ips` - IP addresses of the user
+            - returned: On success, and only returned during server creation.
+            - type: str
+            - sample: `192.168.7.46`
         - `state` - The state of the server after executing the command.
             - returned: On sucess
             - type: str